rakutentech/android-miniapp/miniapp/USERGUIDE.md

 Some keystores within devices are tampered or OEM were shipped with broken keystore from the beginning.
 </summary>

-Some of the suspending functions in this SDK will perform network requests (`MiniApp.create`, `MiniApp.fetchInfo`, `MiniApp.listMiniApp`).
-Network requests should not be performed on the main thread, so the above exception will occur if your Coroutine is running in the `Dispatchers.Main` CoroutineContext.
-To avoid this exception, please use the `Dispatchers.IO` or `Dispatchers.Default` context instead.
-You can use [`withContext`](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/with-context.html) to make sure your code is running in the appropriate CoroutineContext.

 </details>

 <details><summary markdown="span"><b>How do I use snapshot versions of this SDK?</b>